szstonelee/gointernal/new.md

 In Java, every object (no primitives like int, bool, long) is allocated in heap by new (if not optimized by compiler for escape analyzation)

-Otherwise, the reference to the object in Java is null which means there is no object.
+Otherwise, a reference in Java is null which means there is no object associated with the reference.

-NOTE: You can treat Java Clone(), ClassLoader, Reflection, auto box, assingnment of String literal as a special construction way.
+NOTE: You can treat Java Clone(), ClassLoader, Reflection, Auto-box, assingnment of String literal as a special construction way.

 In Golang, it is a little different.